openstack-archive/fuel-specs/specs/8.0/multirack-in-fuel-ui.rst

 * It is possible to filter environment node list by node network group in Fuel UI
 * Node network group name is shown in node details pop-up
+* Networks tab is segmented with the list of node network groups
+* It is possible to create a new node network
+* It is possible to edit existing node network group

 ----------
 References